5 Stocks That Could Double in 2020

 But, the fundamentals underlying Plug Power remain robust, implying that once virus fears fade, the stock should get back to its uptrend.

 There is tremendous and growing pressure on companies across the globe to more robustly adopt and deploy alternative fuel solutions.
-Doing so can be very costly.
-Companies are increasingly looking to adopt and deploy cost-effective alternative fuel solutions across their business operations.
+Doing so can be very costly, so companies are increasingly looking for cost-effective ways to cut back on carbon emissions.

 HFC forklifts are one way to do this.
 Companies can go green in their warehouses by using hydrogen-powered forklifts.
 At the same time, they can cut costs by eliminating the need for huge battery storage, improving the power efficiency of the forklifts, and elongating the work-life of the forklifts.